rbrown-65/Covid-19-Prediction-AI-System/README.md

 The LASSO model was used for feature selection.
 It identified neurological symptoms, at-home test confirmation variables, COVID result variables, vaccine-related variables, and location-related variables among the strongest predictors.

 These results should be interpreted as predictive, not causal.
 The model identifies patterns associated with PCR positivity, but it does not prove that any predictor causes COVID-19 infection.

 ---

+## Repository Status

+The main notebook is designed to run from top to bottom using the files included in this repository.
+Generated outputs are recreated when the notebook is executed.
+The Gemini LLM component is optional and will use a fallback explanation if no valid API key is available.

+---